aim-msds-pt-2025b/4de89279943ea0e42ef94b23123347ac714c2e6b47774d13be052f8c7e4031ab_foreign_student_placement/README.md

    Task logs and scheduler logs are persisted to the host, so they survive container restarts and can be inspected directly from the file system.

 3. **`../../src` → `/app/src`**
-   Our core ML pipeline modules (preprocessing, training, etc.) are mounted into the Airflow container’s Python path.
+   My core ML pipeline modules (preprocessing, training, etc.) are mounted into the Airflow container’s Python path.
 This ensures Airflow’s PythonOperator can import and run them as if they were installed in the container.

 4. **`../../data` → `/app/data`**
    The raw CSV dataset is made available to both DockerOperator (in the pipeline image) and PythonOperator tasks without embedding large data files into the image.